Deducteam/Logipedia/website/README.md

 The container uses PHP built in web server which runs only one single-threaded process, and should not be used in production environment.

-It assumes an existing MongoDb with logipedia database.
+It assumes an existing MongoDB that contains **logipedia** database.